 DAM1 to the 4th edition had been issued in ISO/IEC at the 2019-01 meeting, containing the annotated regions and fisheye video SEI messages (which were also not yet in the ITU 5th and 6th editions).
 The DAM ballot started 2019-07-10, and closed 2019-10-02, and an FDAM text was issued at the 2019-10 meeting.

-Software for some of the newer SEI messages became available as of the previous meeting of 2019-10 (fisheye and annotated regions).
+Software for some of the newer SEI messages became available as of the meeting of 2019-10 (fisheye and annotated regions).

+CDAM 2 ballot for shutter interval SEI message had just closed [cleanup]

 Issuing a new edition of software and conformance testing may also be possible.